NikolaRusakov/CameraX-Complete-Tracker/README.md

     implementation 'com.github.crysxd:CameraX-Object-Tracking:latest-version'

-Add a instance of `de.crysxd.cameraXTracker.CameraFragment` to your layout:
+Add a instance of `cz.rusakov.cameraXCompleteTracker.CameraFragment` to your layout:

     <fragment
             android:id="@+id/cameraFragment"
             android:layout_width="match_parent"
             android:layout_height="match_parent"
-            android:name="de.crysxd.cameraXTracker.CameraFragment"/>
+            android:name="cz.rusakov.cameraXCompleteTracker.CameraFragment"/>

 `CameraFragment` will handle the entire camera for you and display a preview image.
 In your `Activity` or `Fragment` use this code to set eveything up: